S3-working-group/s3-practical-guide/S3-practical-guide.md

 A role is an area of accountability (a domain) that is delegated to an individual (the **role keeper**), who has autonomy to decide and act within the constraints of the role's domain.

-The role keeper leads in creating a strategy for how to account for their domain, and evolves their strategy in collaboration with the delegator.
+The role keeper leads in creating a strategy for how they will account for their domain.
+They evolve their strategy in collaboration with the delegator.

-A role is a simple way for a group to delegate recurring tasks or a specific area of work to one of its members.
+A role is a simple way for an organization (or group) to delegate recurring tasks or a specific area of work and decision making to one of its members.

 ---

 ## Role (…)

-- people can be in more than one role, and roles can be fulfilled by more than one person
+- people can take responsibility for more than one role
+- instead of formally setting up a new group, it's sometimes simpler to just share one role between several people
 - role keepers are selected by consent and for a limited term
-- peers support one another to develop in the roles they fulfill
+- peers support one another to develop in the roles they keep

-A role keeper may maintain a logbook and a governance backlog to evolve their approach towards delivering value.
+A role keeper may maintain a governance backlog, and a logbook to record and help them evolve their approach toward delivering value.

 **Note**: In S3, guidelines, processes or protocols created by individuals in roles are treated as agreements.